radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have added features and addresses some ggplot deprecation issues.
+In this version I have added features and addressed some ggplot deprecation issues.
 See NEWS.md for details.

 ## Test environments